Right Now, Wrong Then May 4, 2018

 2 Hr., 1 Min.

-here is a moment in 2016’s Right Now, Wrong Then, the 18th feature of the productive South Korean filmmaker Hong Sang-soo, during which our protagonist, Chun-su (Jung Jae-young), looks intently at a painting.
-The piece, polychromatic and precisely made to look sloppy, was done by Hee-jung (Kim Min-hee), a woman he met a few hours ago.
-What Chun-su thinks is important to Hee-jung: He is an acclaimed artist himself, and any sort of feedback could imbue her process in the future.
+There's a moment in 2016’s Right Now, Wrong Then, the 18th movie from productive South Korean filmmaker Hong Sang-soo, during which our protagonist, Chun-su (Jung Jae-young), looks intently at a painting.
+The piece, colorful and precisely made to look sloppy, was done by Hee-jung (Kim Min-hee), a woman he met a few hours ago.
+What Chun-su thinks is important to Hee-jung: he's an acclaimed artist himself, and any sort of feedback could affect her process.

-Two reactions are showcased in Right Now, Wrong Then.
-The first is
+Two reactions are seen in Right Now, Wrong Then.
+The first is delivered with